-In the study, only two of the 19 epilepsy medications exceeded the therapeutic range when paired with CBD.
-This emphasizes the importance of monitoring anti-epileptic drugs levels and liver function tests during treatment with high servings of CBD.
+In the study, only two of the 19 epilepsy multiple medications exceeded the therapeutic range when paired with CBD.
+This emphasizes the importance of monitoring anti-epileptic drugs levels and liver function tests during treatment with high servings of CBD.8

 Accurate Dosing is Key

-There is a prescription drug approved by the FDA made from CBD isolate.
-But the drug interactions for that drug are most likely not the same as those with full spectrum CBD products intended for wellness.
-Here’s why: the recommended dosage or serving size is significantly different.
+There are medications approved by the FDA made from CBD isolate.9 But the interactions for that drug are most likely not the same as those with full spectrum CBD supplements intended for wellness.
+Here’s why: the recommended CBD dosage or serving size is significantly different.

 Final Thoughts on Taking CBD Oil With Other Medications